1. Classify the Passage

 In this type of essay, there are generally two different points of view that spawn a third one, which combines elements of the original two.

 A riddle wrapped up inside a mystery inside an enigma — These questions will pose a question (a paradox or unexplained phenomenon) and then present possible answers/explanations.
 The controversy in the passage will revolve around the explanation (and so will the questions).
 The main point will be easy to spot: It’s the answer to the question.

 These passages will revolve around an event or an example or something happening, with a discussion of what it means or what can be discerned from it.

 Cause and Effect

 Similarly, you will find questions often related to Cause and Effect on the Reading Comprehension, such as Strengthening and Weakening.
-Reading Comprehension is mostly just Logical Reasoning with a longer attention span.
+Reading Comprehension is mostly just Critical Reasoning with a longer attention span.

 These passages will revolve around the classification of something.
 Either it can be classified in one category, or another.

 The basic unit of every passage is the paragraph.
 We’ll review how to deconstruct them in the next lesson.